-Task

-1 Indicative content

-In their reviews, learners should:

-state what was good about the shop describe what the problems were suggest what improvements could be made.
-Learners should aim to use their own words and ideas to develop their review of the shop.

-NOTE : Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not address all of the bullets fully or may contain ideas not in the bullets .
+Task 1 Indicative content In their speech, learners should: give your views on whether the development should go ahead.
+Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information .
+NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information.
 (15 marks)